 He was being treated in a psychiatric unit at a regional hospital when his father learned of a CBM-supported Comprehensive Community Mental Health Program at the nearby health centre.
 Demesugh enrolled in the program and began treatment for psychosis.

 Demesugh experienced discrimination, and his community excluded him.

 His condition was seen as his fault, with people saying he belonged to a spiritual cult group, was afflicted with “madness”, and misperceived his condition as a drug issue.

 Self-Help Group (SHG)

-Thankfully, Demesugh found strength and support as a member of the local Self-Help Group (SHG).
-He attended trainings and meetings, interacting with people who didn’t judge him for his condition but offered support and solidarity.
-Demesugh currently serves as the SHG’s secretary where he helps provide information on how to change the way people think about mental health conditions.
+Thankfully, Demesugh found strength and support as a local Self-Help Group (SHG member).
+He attended training and meetings, interacting with people who didn’t judge him for his condition but offered support and solidarity.
+Demesugh currently serves as the SHG’s secretary, where he helps provide information on how to change perceptions around mental health conditions.

-As a person who has battled with the challenges of a mental illness, Demesugh knows how harmful discrimination can be.
-He is determined to challenge the stigma.
+As a person who has battled with the challenges of a mental illness, Demesugh knows how harmful discrimination can be, yet is determined to challenge the stigma.

 “I am dedicated to increasing knowledge about mental disorders and the possibility of treating it in my immediate community.
-I hope that the future holds more for people with mental disorders- without discrimination and stigma,” said Demesugh.
+I hope that the future holds more for people with mental disorders, without discrimination and stigma,” says Demesugh.